 - The compressed air cleaning system

 - Food contact Compliant configuration if using optional Helix Tubes

 Silos and large hoppers require exhaust air filtration for pneumatic loading or dumping of materials.
-These applications where primarily bag style units until the evolution of cartridge filter technology.
+These applications were primarily bag-style units until the evolution of cartridge filter technology.
 Easier to maintain and smaller packages allow the cartridge unit to have distinct advantages.
 Donaldson® Torit® manufactures silo or bin vent dust collectors specifically designed for collecting and cleaning dust from silos, bins, bag dump stations, conveyor transfer points, etc. Because applications vary widely, optional features are numerous.
-They can be fan-powered or unpowered, filters can be reconditioned or cleaned with compressed air pulse cleaning or a mechanical shaker, and filters can be cartridges, filter packs, pleated filter bags, envelope bags or socks.
-Important considerations for equipment selection include filtration efficiency, maintenance requirements, and time required to replace filter media.
+They can be fan-powered or unpowered, filters can be reconditioned or cleaned with compressed air pulse cleaning or a mechanical shaker, and filters can be cartridges, filter packs, pleated filter bags, envelope bags, or socks.
+Important considerations for equipment selection include filtration efficiency, maintenance requirements, and the time required to replace filter media.
 Before selecting a dust control system, dust characteristics including explosion hazards must be evaluated.

 Dust collection can be achieved at individual workplaces or stations using downdraft tables and benches having integrated fans and filtration systems.
 These tables can also be connected to a much larger dust collection system where a central dust collector is stationed remotely.
 The DualDraw line of downdraft tables accommodates a wide variety of industrial jobs that generate particulate including sanding, gluing, deburring, grinding, welding, and more.
 Patented DualDraw downdraft tables: